Telegram Sponsored Posts: Pricing Guide

 How Does Channel Size Affect Pricing?

-Larger channels charge more per post but often less per thousand views.
-A 5,000-subscriber channel with 80% engagement can justify a higher CPM than a 100,000-subscriber channel with 15% engagement.
-Brands care about views and actions, not subscriber counts.
+Larger channels charge more per post but usually less per thousand views.
+A 5,000-subscriber channel at 40% engagement justifies a higher CPM than a 100,000-subscriber channel at 8% engagement.
+Brands buying direct deals care about views and actions, not raw subscriber counts.

 Channel SizeTypical CPMWhy